txie1/logo-generation/README.md

 model.load_state_dict(checkpoint['model_state'])
 ```

+*Note that since our trained file 'ckpt_1500_25.pth' is too large, we were not able to upload it to this repository; however, with our provided code, one can achieve a similar model with the same parameters.*

 Then, run the cell below and input the style you are looking for.
 Input one word at a time and hit `Confirm`.

 ```